 xcopy d:\projects e:\backup /S

-This will copy all the folders leaving out those with no files in them.
+This command will copy all the folders leaving out those with no files in them.

-But these commands are definitely not so easy.
-System administrators use it.
-But Xcopy is really hard for common users.
+But these commands are not so easy.
+System administrators use it, but Xcopy is really hard for ordinary users.

 Let me show an easier and straightforward way to do this.

 3. Copywhiz Window will open.
-Click on ‘Advanced Settings’ button and select “Do not keep empty folders” and click ‘OK’.
+Click on the ‘Advanced Settings’ button and select “Do not keep empty folders” and click ‘OK.’